EVENT SPONSORS

 Single event tickets will be available at the door:

 REASONS TO REGISTER EARLY: Get the lowest hotel room rates and guarantee your choice of hotel and room type.
-And help us plan , so we can make it the best possible weekend for you.
-For example, we may be able to expand our offerings if we know that attendance will be high.
+And help us plan, as we may be able to expand our offerings if we know that attendance will be high.

 NOTE TO OUR CANADIAN FRIENDS: As a gesture of good will, the International Gay Rodeo Association has determined that Canadian citizens with a weekend pass and Canadian ID will receive a $30 refund at will call when they pick up their badge.